-Competitors in the gaming components and systems market.
-Our primary competitors in the market for PSUs, cooling solutions and computer cases include Cooler Master, NZXT, EVGA, Seasonic and Thermaltake.
-Our primary competitors in the markets for DRAM modules include G.Skill, Kingston through its HyperX brand and Micron through its Crucial division.
-Our primary competitors in the market for prebuilt PC gaming systems include Dell through its Alienware brand, HP through its Omen brand, Asus and Razer.
+Seasonic and Thermaltake.
+Our primary competitors in the market for DRAM modules include G.Skill, Kingston through its HyperX brand and Micron through its Crucial division.
+Our primary competitors in the market for prebuilt gaming PCs and laptops include Dell through its Alienware brand, HP through its Omen brand, Asus and Razer.
+Our primary competitors in the market for custom-built gaming PCs and laptops include iBuypower and Cyberpower.

 Competitors in new markets.
-We are considering introducing new gear for video gamers and, to the extent we introduce gear in new categories, we will likely experience substantial competition from additional companies, including large computer gaming peripherals and consumer electronics companies with global brand recognition and significantly greater resources than ours.
+We are considering introducing new gear for gamers or streamers and content creators and, to the extent we introduce gear in new categories, we will likely experience substantial competition from additional companies, including large computer gaming and streaming peripherals and consumer electronics companies with global brand recognition and significantly greater resources than ours.